TheOdinProject/curriculum/ruby_on_rails/introduction/web_refresher.md

 The highlighted words correspond to standard Rails controller actions!

 Why is this important?
 Because it gives you a very organized way of thinking about your resources.
-This is the way to model your requests and should be the ONLY way that those requests are done (e.g. you shouldn't be actually submitting the data for editing a post using a GET request... that should be a POST).
-If you have a hard time thinking of how those seven scenarios (or at least a subset of them) would apply to a resource you want to create in your database, you may need to rethink how your data is being set up.
+This is the way to model your requests and should be the ONLY way that those requests are done (e.g. you shouldn't be actually submitting the data for editing a post using a GET request... that should be a POST) If you have a hard time thinking of how those seven scenarios (or at least a subset of them) would apply to a resource you want to create in your database, you may need to rethink how your data is being set up.

 It's also important because Rails is structured to follow these conventions in a very straightforward way.
 As long as you're performing those actions, life is very easy for you and the request that you get from the browser can be easily routed through Rails' guts.